jjeongin/intro-to-IM/Sept30/README.md

 - Work Process
   - Loaded & Processed data from csv files
-  - Converted latitude & longitude to Cartesian coordinates (reference: https://stackoverflow.com/questions/1185408/converting-from-longitude-latitude-to-cartesian-coordinates)
+  - Converted latitude & longitude to Cartesian coordinates referring to [this](https://stackoverflow.com/questions/1185408/converting-from-longitude-latitude-to-cartesian-coordinates) stackoverflow post
   - Plotted each coordinate in the sphere and enabled users to rotate the sphere with their mouse

 - Difficulties & Experiments